narwhalacademy/zebra-crossing/README.md

 - Review your social media accounts and delete any posts that reveal too much about where you live/where you go/who you're with.

-- For Twitter users:

-  - Ask around in your communities for shared [block lists](https://help.twitter.com/en/using-twitter/advanced-twitter-block-options) of known offenders.

-  - Use [Semiphemeral](https://micahflee.com/2019/06/semiphemeral-automatically-delete-your-old-tweets-except-for-the-ones-you-want-to-keep/) to delete most of your unwanted posts on Twitter.
-(Requires use of the command line.)
+- Delete unwanted posts on Twitter using [Semiphemeral](https://micahflee.com/2019/06/semiphemeral-automatically-delete-your-old-tweets-except-for-the-ones-you-want-to-keep/) (free but requires use of the command line) or [Twitter Archive Eraser](https://martani.github.io/Twitter-Archive-Eraser) (free + paid plans).

 #### Ignore/reply/report/block your harassers